What We Do

 Der »Symphonic Mob« des Deutschen Symphonie-Orchesters Berlin bietet allen, die ein Instrument beherrschen oder gern singen, die Chance, mit den Musikerinnen und Musikern eines professionellen Klangkörpers zu musizieren.
 Als Rundfunkchor Berlin sind wir zum zweiten Mal dabei und laden dazu ein, im Spontanchor mitzusingen.

 Hand in HandRead more

-Rundfunkchor Berlin has established a new form of collaboration with selected amateur choirs which it calls “Hand in Hand”.
+Rundfunkchor Berlin has established a new form of collaboration with selected amateur choirs called “Hand in Hand”.

 Fostering the next generation and shaping the future